Sorry, currently out of stock

 Turmeric is a popular old spice full of all the things we need to make life good.
 Imagine a world without turmeric...no curry, no chicken biryani, no harira, no dhal.
-Do we have to continue?
-But turmeric can also make for great beverages and we just had to add our own touch to it.
+Looking for a chai without the caffeine?
+Here you go.
 Named after its color, Yella is the turmeric tea you knew you needed even when you didn't know that you needed it because you're always right even when you're wrong.

 - Herbal Tea: 2 ounces of tea, 20 single servings of tea (1 teaspoons for every 8 ounces of hot water) to 40 servings of tea (if teas servings are used to make two cups